fg-inet/omnet_htb/README.md

 		<quantum type="int">1500</quantum> <!--The number of bytes that can be transmitted by a class before the next class is selected for transmission with the deficit round robin algorithm.
 Used to avoid class starvation.-->
 		<mbuffer type="int">60</mbuffer> <!--The time for which big burst events are remembered in seconds-->
 	</class>
 	<class id="innerClass0"> <!--The id is the name of the class.
 The inner classes must always be specified directly after root and before leaves.
-Inner class needs to have "inner" in it's name!-->
+Inner class needs to have "inner" in it's name-->
 		<parentId>root</parentId> <!--Parent of class in HTB tree structure.
 For inner can be root or other inner classes that are on a higher level-->
 		<rate type="int">20000</rate> <!--The assured rate in kbit/s.
 Here = 20 Mbit/s-->
 		<ceil type="int">40000</ceil> <!--The ceiling rate in kbit/s.
 Here = 40 Mbit/s-->